aenemenate/Aztheria-and-Elendor-Worlds-of-Dragons/README.md

 To build, open your x64 Developer Command Prompt and navigate to the project tree.

-Type 'build-game' to build the game, 'build-engine' to build the engine, 'run' to run the exe, and 'debug' to debug the exe.
+Type 'build' to build the game, and 'run', or 'debug' respectively.